undecaf/vue-autofocus/README.md

 </md-dialog>
 ```

-This will have no effect:
+This will have no effect whatsoever:

 ```html
 <div v-autofocus>